juaml/junifer/docs/help.rst

 `junifer Discussions`_. site on GitHub.
 This is a place where you can ask questions, and where you can discuss topics such as potential new features, or potential new methods.

-Some other people do **not have a clear idea of what they want**, but they know that they need help.
-This is not a problem, but it is a bit more difficult to help.
+Some people do **not have a clear idea of what they want**, but they know that they need help.
+This is not a problem, but it is a bit more involved.
 Since it will require more frequent interactions to try to understand what you are trying to do, we have the `junifer matrix channel`_ in which you can chat with us and other junifer users.

 Finally, some people **prefer to communicate verbally**.
 If you are one of those, you might want to join our